1. Overview

 Eligible employees can make a request to:

-- change the times when they are required to work
+• change the times when they are required to work for example

 An employee's application should set out their desired working pattern and how they think you can accommodate it.
 You should accept the information they give as true unless you have good reason to doubt it.

 In order for a flexible working application to be valid, it must contain certain information.
-Employees can make an application using form FW(A).
+Employees can make an application using the employer's own form, a standard form, an email, or a letter.

-If the employee doesn't use form FW(A), to be valid their application must:
+If the employee doesn't use a form, to be valid their application must:

-- state that it is being made under the statutory right to make a flexible working request
+• state that it is a statutory flexible working request

-- explain what effect the proposed change may have on your business and how you can deal with any such effect
+• explain what effect the proposed change may have on your business and how they think you can deal with any such effect

-The employee should allow plenty of time between the date of the application and the date they expect the flexible working arrangement to start.
-This is to allow you time to look at their application and assess whether or not you can accommodate it.
+The employee should allow plenty of time between the date of the application and the date they expect the flexible working arrangement to start, so you have time to look at their application and assess whether or not you can accommodate it.
+You need to make a decision within three months unless you agree with the employee to take longer.

 4. Accepting or rejecting flexible working requests